polterguy/phosphorusfive/plugins/extras/p5.http/README.md

 MIME message automatically created for you, using the automatic plugin into [p5.mime](/plugins/extras/p5.mime), and POST or PUT a MIME message.
 If you wish to use this feature, you would instead of supplying a **[.p5.io.file.serialize-to-stream]** argument, supply a **[.p5.mime.serialize-to-stream]** node, containing one or more of the MIME types supported by p5.mime.
-Below is an example of creating a multipart/mixed MIME message, with two leaf nodes.
+Below is an example of creating a multipart/mixed MIME message, with two text MIME nodes.

 ```
 p5.http.post:"https://httpbin.org/post"